 Step 2: Level off the top of the cup/spoon and return any excess ingredient to its container.

 Use this method for liquid ingredients (like milk, oil, and honey).

-- For larger amounts of liquid, use a liquid measuring cup.
+Large Amounts of Liquid: Use a liquid measuring cup.
 Place your liquid measuring cup on the counter and bend down so that you can see the measurements at eye level.
 Carefully pour the liquid into the measuring cup until it aligns exactly with the correct measure.

-- For smaller amounts of liquid, use a measuring spoon.
+Small Amounts of Liquid: Use a measuring spoon.
 Carefully pour the liquid into a measuring spoon until the spoon is completely full.

 How to Measure Eggs